quicwg/ack-frequency/draft-ietf-quic-ack-frequency.md

   Receive 8
   Receive 9 -> Send ACK

-If the reordering threshold is 5 and assuming that packets are received close enough in time to not exceed max_ack_delay:
+If the reordering threshold is 5 and ACKs are only sent due to reordering:

   Receive 1
   Receive 3 -> 2 Missing